AlexWorx/ALib-Class-Library/README.md

 ## Library Dependencies ##

 **ALib** compiles as is, hence it is **not dependent on any 3rd-party library**.
 Optional dependencies exist.
-For example if [boost](https://www.boost.org) is available, **ALib Strings** are using its regex search.
+For example, if [boost](https://www.boost.org) is available, **ALib Strings** are using its regex-search.
-In contrast, **ALib** provides optional compatibility headers for 3rd-party libraries (e.g. [QT Class Library](https://www.qt.io)), which for example provide adoptions of **ALib** type-traits for QT-types.
+In contrast, **ALib** provides optional compatibility headers for 3rd-party libraries (e.g., [QT Class Library](https://www.qt.io)), which, for example, provide adoptions of **ALib** type-traits for QT-types.

 ##  Contributions ##
-We would be happy, if the community started to support this library and are willing to receive contributions and, if accepted, to update the code accordingly.
+We would be happy if the community started to support this library and are willing to receive contributions and, if accepted, to update the code accordingly.

 Note that for legal reasons, we hereby explicitly refuse and reject code (or ideas for code)